Aliases for GRM2 Gene

 GeneCards Summary for GRM2 Gene

-GRM2 (Glutamate Receptor, Metabotropic 2) is a Protein Coding gene.
-Diseases associated with GRM2 include schizophrenia.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and glutamate receptor activity.
-An important paralog of this gene is GRM1.
+GRM2 (Glutamate Metabotropic Receptor 2) is a Protein Coding gene.
+Diseases associated with GRM2 include Central Nervous System Disease and Status Epilepticus.
+Among its related pathways are G-Beta Gamma Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and glutamate receptor activity.
+An important paralog of this gene is GRM3.

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling inhibits adenylate cyclase activity.
 May mediate suppression of neurotransmission or may be involved in synaptogenesis or synaptic stabilization.